spiral/docs/filters/configuration.md

 }
 ```

-Input binding is primary way of delivering data into filter object.
+Input binding is a primary way of delivering data into the filter object.

 ## Create Filter
-The filter object implement might vary from package to package, the default implementation is provided via abstract class
+The filter object implement might vary from package to package.
+The default implementation provided via abstract class
 `Spiral\Filter\Filter`.
 To create custom filter to validate query:

 ```php